Medically reviewed by Drugs.com. Last updated on Mar 24, 2023.

 - Other non-prescription diet pills.
 Over-the-counter diet pills often contain ingredients that can increase heart rate and blood pressure.
 It is not clear how effective they are in producing weight loss that can be maintained over time.
 Common side effects include feeling jittery and nervous and having heart palpitations.
 Some experts believe they may be associated with an increased risk of stroke.

-- Prescription diet pills.
+- Prescription medications.
 To help you lose weight, your doctor may prescribe medications along with a calorie-restricted diet.
 Almost all people regain weight when they stop using these medications.
-The effects of long-term use of these drugs have not been determined.

 - Surgery.
 In general, weight-loss surgery (called bariatric surgery) may be considered if your BMI is 40 or greater, or your BMI is 30-35 or greater and you have at least one medical condition directly related to obesity.
 In addition, you must have participated in a structured weight loss program without success.